mholetzko/downloader/api/README.md

-# bB Downloader API
+# Music Downloader API

-This directory contains the Python backend for the bB Downloader application.
+This directory contains the Python backend for the Music Downloader application.

 ## Structure